-The estimated amounts of the Company's 2022 employees' remuneration and directors' remuneration and 2021 employees' remuneration and directors' and supervisors' remuneration are as follows.

-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the proposed percentage which was stated under the Company's Management proposal.
+The estimated amounts of the Company's 2023 and 2022 employees' remuneration and directors' remuneration are as follows.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the proposed percentage which was stated under the Company's Management proposal.
 These remunerations were expensed under operating costs or operating expenses for each period.
 If there are any subsequent adjustments to the actual remuneration amounts, the adjustment will be regarded as changes in accounting estimates, and will be reflected in profit or loss in the following year.
 Shares distributed to employees as employees' remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.

-There is no difference between the amount of remuneration for employees, directors and supervisors resolved by the Board of Directors and the amount estimated in the Company's 2022 and 2021 consolidated financial statements.
+There is no difference between the amount of remuneration for employees and directors resolved by the Board of Directors and the amount estimated in the Company's 2023 and 2022 consolidated financial statements.